-Modern denoising convolutional neural networks can represent powerful image priors, but these priors are implicit [12, 31]: they are not expressed in closed form, and their values cannot be computed directly, making exact MAP inference difficult.
-The "plug-and-play" methodology provides an approximate iterative procedure for using such denoisers in MAP estimation problems [11], by incorporating them into variable-splitting optimization methods such as half-quadratic splitting (HQS) [32] or alternating direction method of multipliers (ADMM) [33, 34, 35].
-Here, we use a method based on the HQS method presented in [15] to perform MAP reconstruction from RGC spikes.
-Following [15], we introduce an auxiliary variable z, split the original problem in equation (1) into two complementary sub-problems, incorporate a regularization parameter λ_p to control the strength of the prior term, and iteratively alternate between solving the two sub-problems:
+incorporating them into variable-splitting optimization methods such as half-quadratic splitting (HQS) [33] or alternating direction method of multipliers (ADMM) [34, 35].
+Here, we adopt a method based on the HQS method presented in [15] to perform MAP reconstruction from RGC spikes.
+As in [15], we introduce an auxiliary variable z, split the original problem in (1) into two sub-problems, incorporate a regularization parameter λ_p to control the prior term, and solve by alternating between two complementary optimization problems: